 A Highly Sensitive Person (HSP) has the innate trait known as ‘high psychological sensitivity’.
 According to experts the highly sensitive individual processes sensory data much more intensely and thoroughly, due to biological differences in their nervous system.
-The term Highly Sensitive Person (HSP) was coined by Dr. Elaine N. Aron in 1996, and it has been gaining popularity ever since, mainly because it presents the Highly Sensitive Person in a much more positive light.
-Sadly, HSPs are now increasingly being coerced to believe that they are psychics, which may be undoing some of the wonderful work people like Dr. Aron have been doing.
+The term Highly Sensitive Person (HSP) was coined by Dr. Elaine N. Aron in 1996, and it has been gaining popularity ever since, mainly because it presents the HSP in a much more positive light.
+Sadly, HSPs are now increasingly being made to believe that they are all psychics, which may be undoing some of the wonderful work people like Dr. Aron have been doing.

 Don’t just accept someone else’s misguided assumption that you are an empath, or that your sensitive nature is due to your innate psychic ability.
 It could save you a lot of frustration, confusion and disillusionment, and may prevent you from wasting precious time and resources looking for spiritual or paranormal answers to something that is a perfectly natural trait in about 15 to 20% of the general population.
-It is true that many psychics, mediums and healers also happen to be highly sensitive, but one does not have to be highly sensitive to have a psychic ability.
-Furthermore, not all people with strong intuition or a highly sensitive nature is necessarily psychic.
+Yes, it is definitely true that many psychics, mediums and healers also happen to be highly sensitive.
+It obviously does tend to come with the territory, but one does not have to be highly sensitive to actually have a psychic ability or to be a powerful energy worker.
+Furthermore, not all people with strong intuition, or a highly sensitive nature is necessarily psychic.

-Not every emotionally intuitive or socially sensitive person is therefore required to ‘report for psychic duty’.
+Bottomline, if you are psychic you will know it!
+Not every emotionally intuitive or socially sensitive person is therefore required to report for 'psychic duty’.
 Don’t miss your true soul purpose and life calling because of the misconstrued ideas others have about extra-sensory perception and psychic ability.
-If you suspect that you may be a Highly Sensitive Person (HSP), start by taking Dr. Aron’s self-test on her website.
+You may very well be highly sensitive because you have some other life mission of great importance.
+In my destiny coaching practice I have seen that HSPs are typically meant to do great things and they often touch many lives with their work.
+HSPs are here to help make the world a better place in many diverse ways, beyond the scope of psychic of mediumship work.
+If you suspect that you may be a Highly Sensitive Person (HSP), you can start by taking Dr. Aron’s self-test on her website.

 © 2011 Anthon St Maarten